arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ##### Install with Conda

 When you install a package hosted on Anaconda, you need to specify whether you want to install it into a Conda environment you already have, or a new Conda environment.
-If you want to install it into an existing Conda environment, you'll need to **make a note of your Conda environment** before going to the Install form.
+If you want to install it into the Conda environment you're already using for a given analysis, you'll need to **make a note of your Conda environment** before going to the Install form.

 You can see the Conda environment (prefixed with `.conda-`) for a given Jupyter notebook in the upper right corner of the screen when you have that notebook open.
 The default [Arcus-provided Conda environment](https://forum.arcus.chop.edu/t/arcus-provided-conda-environments/573) is called `arcus`.